Sport Science BSc (Hons)

 30 credits

-This module's focus is on the approaches to research design, data collection techniques and appropriate analyses to make accurate interpretations.
-It further investigates quantitative and qualitative research methods introduced at Level 4 and introduces students to more advanced techniques.
+This module focusses on the approaches to research design, data collection techniques and appropriate analyses to make accurate interpretations.
+It further investigates quantitative and qualitative research methods introduced at Level 4 and introduces you to more advanced techniques.
 The module provides an essential introduction to research ethics and the ethical approval procedures that are required when using human participants for research.
-Skills developed in this module will form the foundation of the final year project module.
-This module also provides an overview of how to recognise and develop key and transferable skills to enhance employability through relevant professional development and research experience.

 Sport and Exercise Science Project